MyoungkyuSeo/smesher/README.md

 Heat sink is attached to the top of the chip, airflow of 1 m/s will be supplied to the heat sink.
 Will heat sink and airflow provide sufficient cooling for the chip?

-Answered in: Max temperature, downstreap of air temperature
+Answered in: Max temperature reached in the cell and face of the chip

 ## app.py